The canned food is called as “Kanzume” in Japan. We don’t care that is long-term storage or not. Because, we eat them as one of the daily foods.

-Especially, Japanese canned foods are popular that works well with sake snacks.
+Especially, Japanese canned foods are popular that goes well with sake snacks!

-Today, I introduce interesting and unique Japanese canned foods!
+Today, I introduce interesting & unique Japanese canned foods!

-The most common flavouring is the kabayaki (Teriyaki), but this one is salt-grilled.in Japan.
+The most common taste of saury is the kabayaki (kind a Teriyaki), but this one is salt-grilled.

-It is a slightly oily, but when warmed up, it turns out to be a nice sake snack.
+It is a slightly oily…like oil sardines, but when warmed up, it turns out to be a nice sake snack!

 This is my opinion, it goes well with a crisp Junmai-shu that refreshes the mouth.

-“Kantsuma” is a snack of canned foods, and “IKa mentai” means simmered squids flavored with mentaiko.
+It’s written “Kantsuma” means otsumami of canned foods.
+And “IKa mentai” means simmered squids flavored with karashi-mentaiko.

-This snack goes well together with Sake or Shochu like 5-star.
-Beer is 4 stars.
+This snack goes well together with Sake or Shochu.

-I have never known the mentaiko flavor and squid would go together so well😍😍
+I have never known the mentaiko and squid would go together so well😍😍

 It must be one that you cannot help loving it!